 You’ve probably kept your home clean using some of these cleaning hacks but as we live in our homes for years, we also accumulate a lot of things and only when we move do we notice how much “stuff” we really have.
 Keeping our homes not only clean but also organized makes it much easier to locate a specific item and reduce clutter in your home.

-Whether you’re already organized or you find yourself picking up a mess every day, these storage tips are simple and will keep all of the rooms in your home tidy and neat.
+Whether you’re already organized or you find yourself picking up a mess every day, these storage ideas are simple and will keep all of the rooms in your home tidy and neat.

-1) Store wet toys after bath time in a metal hanging fruit basket
+1) Storage ideas: Store wet toys after bath time in a metal hanging fruit basket.

-A great way to keep all their toys and other bath accessories in one place.
+kitchen storage ideas like this one is a great way to keep all your kid’s bath toys and accessories in one place.

 2) Use a wine rack to hold bath towels.

 Most people would think you need counseling when installing a wine rack in a washroom but the racks are great for holding towels.

 3) Organize all your Christmas ornaments.